AlessandroGnutti/DiscreteMirrorTransform/README.md

 ## Algorithm

-You can find the algorithm in pseudo-code in the folder **1-D algorithm**.
+You can find the pseudo-code algorithm in the folder **1-D algorithm**.

 ## Results